-It’s common knowledge at the University of Cambridge – some colleges receive more applications per place than others; a detail we can see demonstrated on the Cambridge Admissions Statistics website.
+It’s common knowledge at the University of Cambridge – some colleges receive more applications per place than others.

 Well, theoretically right – but almost always in practice, completely wrong.

-All applicants to Cambridge are measured against several factors during admissions – the other applicants to the college are a small, and ultimately minor, part of this large-scale comparison project.
+All applicants to Cambridge are measured against various factors during admissions.
+The other applicants to the college are a small, and ultimately minor, part of this complex and large-scale comparison project.

-There is a minimum standard that candidates need to demonstrate definitively across the admissions process: whether this is in formal examinations, admissions tests, and interviews.
-Even if there’s only one applicant for a subject at a college, they wouldn’t decide “we’ve got no-one else, so we’ve got no option but to take them”.
+There is a minimum standard that candidates need to demonstrate to successfully move across the admissions process: whether this is in formal examinations, admissions tests, or interviews.
+Even if there’s only one applicant for a subject at a college, they wouldn’t decide to accept the student just because there was no one else.

-There is no shortage of people willing to study at Cambridge – no matter which college they get allocated to – the University simply isn’t in the position where it needs to lower its minimum standard due to a lack of alternative candidates.
+There is no shortage of people willing to study at Cambridge – no matter which college they get allocated to.
+Due to its reputation and quality of teaching, the University will never be in a position where it needs to lower its standards when it comes to admissions.